Course Title: | Calculus II | Days: | Monday & Wednesday |

 These formulas allow us to compute the length and surface area of many curves and surfaces that we encounter both in mathematics and applications.
 However, these integrals might be difficult to solve exactly.

 MathInContext: Schwarz lantern is an example of how one should be careful when one defines the arc-length and surface area a limit of polyhedral approximations.
 This example was produced by the German mathematician Hermann Schwarz.
 Not all approximations are good.
-Additional materials to learn more: How to lie using visual proofs by 3Blue3Brown.

 Learning Objectives: a) Determine the length of a plane curve between two points. b) Find the surface area of a solid of revolution.